Tue 24th Jun 2014, by Kirsty Parkin | Peoplestudios

 And was such a massive change hard to manifest in a big organisation?
 People in general don’t much like change - how were the changes accepted by the staff?
 “We started with the ones who wanted to,’ says Martin.
 “And when the others saw what they were learning, and what they could do, they were happy to be on board.
 When it comes to the big internal IKEA world, if you like - there were also sceptics.
 There were people who said, ‘It’s CG, so it can’t be as good’.
 But the real turning point for us was when, in 2009, they called us and said, “You have to stop using CG.
 I’ve got 200 product images and they’re just terrible.
 You guys need to practise more.”
 So we looked at all the images they said weren’t good enough and the two or three they said were great, and the ones they didn’t like were photography and the good ones were all CG!
 Now, we only talk about a good or a bad image - not what technique created it.”

-Today, around 75% of all IKEA’s product images are CG, and they have a ‘bank’ of about 25,000 models.
+Today, around 60-75% of all IKEA’s product images (images showing only a single product) are CG.
+Those images are for instance used on www.IKEA.com.
+With a ‘bank’ of about 25,000 3D models, IKEA can show products separately or put them together to build a 3D room set.
 “These are all created at a ridiculously high resolution,” explains Martin, “We render them in 4Kx4K, and they need to hold up to that resolution.
 We need to be able to do whatever we like with the renderings - print them on large walls in the stores if we need to.
 Even if most of them are only ever used on the website, they all have the capability to be printed very high-res.”

 The first entire room image to be created in CG for one of IKEA’s catalogues was in 2010.
 “There were a LOT of people involved in that image,” says Martin.
 “As you can imagine, the first time you do something, everyone wants to have a look!
 But then the catalogue after that had four or five images and it really took off.”